rglaue/borgbackup_archive_purge/README.md

 first day of the week is preferred, that cannot be defined.

     `borg-purge-archives` allows the preferred day of the week, month, year to be selected.
-If there is not an achive for the preferred day, a threshold is evaluated to determine how many days before or after in which an alternative can be selected.
+If there is not an archive for the preferred day, a threshold is evaluated to determine how many days before or after in which an alternative can be selected.
 The last available before or first available after the preferred day within this threshold period is chosen.